Skip to content

 • Braces bases

-More about dental care is explained by our “FITBOOK Experts” protagonist, dentist Anne Heinz:
+Learn more about dental care from our “FITBOOK Experts” protagonist, dentist Anne Heinz:

 Can You Remove Tartar Yourself or Do You Need to See a Dentist?

 Removing tartar is important because it significantly increases the risk of gum inflammation.
 And gum inflammation (gingivitis) can develop into periodontitis.
 Various instruments and products are offered in pharmacies and drugstores to remove hard deposits on your own.
 However, these can often only partially dissolve existing tartar.
-With mechanical instruments like scalers and curettes, which are also used by dentists, there is a risk of injury if handled unskillfully, as the gum can be quickly damaged by slipping with pressure.
-It is therefore advised against attempting to use these instruments yourself.
-It’s better to let a professional handle it.
+With mechanical instruments like scalers and curettes, which are also used by dentists, there is a risk of injury due to unskilled handling, as the gum can be quickly damaged by forceful slipping.
+Therefore, it is advised against attempting treatment with these instruments yourself.
+It’s better to let the professional handle it.

-Home remedies like tea tree oil (kills bacteria in the mouth) or baking soda (supposed to dissolve tartar due to the baking soda) are more preventive but can only partially combat tartar.
-It is also advised against using a mixture of lemon and vinegar.
+Home remedies like tea tree oil (kills bacteria in the mouth) or baking soda (supposed to dissolve tartar with its sodium bicarbonate) are more preventive but can only partially combat tartar.
+Using a mixture of lemon and vinegar is also discouraged.
 While the acid slowly dissolves tartar, it also attacks the tooth enamel.

-Instead, a dentist or dental professional should use special hand instruments like scalers and curettes to scrape off the tartar.
-For stubborn deposits, ultrasound or airflow is also used.
-Professional treatment not only poses fewer risks to dental (and gum) health than the “do-it-yourself” method, but it also promises long-term results.
+Instead, a dentist or dental professional should use special hand instruments like scalers and curettes to scrape off tartar.
+For stubborn deposits, ultrasound or airflow may also be used.
+Professional treatment not only poses fewer risks to dental (gum) health than the “do-it-yourself” approach, but it also promises long-term results.

 Also interesting: Which dental care products really work and which don’t